MarkPearlCoZa/Talk_MovingFromSouthAfricaToNewZealand/TALK_SCRIPT.md

 On the plus side, Auckland is really an amazing place for children to grow up - the libraries are exceptional, they have daily activities for small children like Wiggle & Rhyme, reading time, Minecraft and in our local library they have 3D printing workshops with a 3D printer which you can use for free.

-In addition the playgrouns are amazing.
-Auckland playgrouns are designed for people of all ages.
+In addition the playgrounds are amazing.
+Auckland playgrounds are designed for people of all ages.
 They generally have big tube slides, often they are themed.
 For instance in this playground this is a life size snakes and ladders game.
 There fox slides, climbing walls, swings, etc.

 For us this has probably had the biggest impact on our family.
 When we lived in South Africa we basically felt confined to complex and while there are a few great parks they are few and far between.
 In Auckland every neighborhood has a park - we spend most of summer outdoors at parks in the evenings, and the parks have things like free gas braais' to cook food and are generally very well maintained.